minio/docs/source/operations/server-side-encryption/configure-minio-kes.rst

 .. cond:: container

-   This procedure assumes a single host machine running the MinIO and KES containers.
+   This procedure assumes that you use a single host machine to run both the MinIO and KES containers.
+   For instructions on running KES, see the :kes-docs:`KES docs <tutorials/getting-started/>`.

    As part of this procedure, you will:

-   #.
-Deploy a |KES| container configured to use a :kes-docs:`supported Key Management System (KMS) target <#supported-kms-targets>`.

    #.
 Create a new |EK| for use with |SSE|.